camueller/json-converter/README.md

 `JSON Converter` is a library for translating/converting a JSON document into another JSON document with a different structure.
 The mapping process follows a dictionary-based specification of how fields map to the new JSON format.

 `JSON Converter` is Javascript implementation of the [JSON Converter implemented in Python](https://github.com/ebi-ait/json-converter).
 It has the same features (and some more) and even this documentation is largely based on its relative.
-When I created the Javascript implementation I coded a [test for each of the examples in this documenation](test/json_converter.test.js).
+When I created the Javascript implementation I coded [unit tests for all the examples in this documentation](test/json_converter.test.js).
+Besides testing the implementation they also will be helpful understanding how `JSON Converter` works.

-The main function is `json_converter` and takes a JSON input string, a structured specification and an optional `on`parameter:
+The main function is `json_converter` and takes a JSON input string, a structured specification and an optional `on` parameter:

         json_converter(json_string, specification, on?)